A Plague on Both your Houses

 - This person is the Senate Minority Leader.

-- This person is one of two Democrats who could prevent the party from bypassing the Senate “Filibuster Rule”.
+- This person is the most outspoken of the Senate Democrats who oppose bypassing the Senate “Filibuster Rule”.

 - This person is the Senate Majority Leader.

 - This person is the Speaker of the House.

 - This person is the House Minority Leader.

 When you’re ready to check your answers, click here.